propelorm/propelorm.github.com/documentation/09-migrations.markdown

 # Migrations #

 During the life of a project, the Model seldom stays the same.
-New tables arise, and existing tables often need modifications (a new column, a new index, another foreign key...).
+New tables arise, and existing tables often need modifications (a new/modified column, a new index, another foreign key etc.).
 Updating the database structure accordingly, while preserving existing data, is a common concern.
 Propel provides a set of tools to allow the _migration_ of database structure and data with ease.

->**Tip**<br />Propel only supports migrations in MySQL for now.
+>**Tip**<br />Propel supports migrations in MySQL, SQLite and PostgreSQL.

 ## Migration Workflow ##